-General ex ante conditionalities Unfulfilled criteria Measures to be taken Deadline (date) Bodies responsible for fulfilment necessary to select actions that will effectively contribute to achieving the desired results, to monitor progress in achieving results and to undertake impact evaluation In cooperation with the ministries concerned and the Office for Personal Data Protection (OPDP) to prepare and subsequently approve and issue by OPDP an explanatory opinion on the processing of personal data of participants in providing financial support from the European Social Fund 31.12.2015 MoRD, Office of the Government (Office for Personal Data Protection) + MA of ESF programmes which have an obligation to monitor project participants under obligatory common indicators (MoLSA, CP, MEYS) An effective system of result indicators, including: the selection of result indicators for each programme providing information on what motivates the selection of strategic actions financed by the programme, Indicators (NCI) for the programming period 2014-2020.
+General ex ante conditionalities Unfulfilled criteria Measures to be taken Deadline (date) Bodies responsible for fulfilment necessary to select actions that will effectively contribute to achieving the desired results, to monitor progress in achieving results and to undertake impact evaluation In cooperation with the ministries concerned and the Office for Personal Data Protection (OPDP) to prepare and subsequently approve and issue by OPDP an explanatory opinion on the processing of personal data of participants in providing financial support from the European Social Fund 31.12.2015 MoRD, Office of the Government (Office for Personal Data Protection) + MA of ESF programmes which have an obligation to monitor project participants under obligatory common indicators (MoLSA, CP, MEYS) An effective system of result indicators, including: the selection of result indicators for each programme providing information on what motivates the selection of strategic actions financed by the programme, Completion of the National Codebook of Indicators (NCI) for the programming period 2014-2020.
+Completion and approval of programme strategy and the necessary follow-up programme documentation Preparation and approval of evaluation plans of programmes and the Partnership Agreement, which will define the indicative schedule for the planned evaluation programme activities.
 31. 6.
 2016 MoRD, MA An effective system of result indicators, including: the establishment of targets for these indicators Approval of programmes 31.10.2015 MoRD, MAs, Office of the Government, Commission An effective system of result indicators, including: the consistency of each indicator with the following requisites: robustness and statistical validation, clarity of normative interpretation, responsiveness to policy, timely collection of data; Setting the cooperation with the CSO for regular supply of the necessary statistical data.
 Completion of the monitoring system ensuring the collection and aggregation of data from operations (MS2014+).
 In cooperation with the OP Employment MA to prepare a technical solution for the collection of data relating to the participants of interventions in IS ESF2014+, which will provide automatic links to selected data sources of the Czech Social Security Administration (CSSA) and the Labour Office, that are 31.
 3. 2016 MoRD, MA, CSO, CSSA, LO

-General ex a Unfulfilled criteria Measures to be taken Deadline (date) Bodies responsible for fulfilment necessary for evaluating the success of ESF interventions.
+General ex ante conditionalities Unfulfilled criteria Measures to be taken Deadline (date) Bodies responsible for fulfilment necessary for evaluating the success of ESF interventions.
 Procedures to ensure that all Preparation of the programming 31.10.2015 MoRD, MA operations financed by the documentation (handbooks for applicants programme use an effective system and beneficiaries) that will reflect the of indicators. approved binding methodological rules.